Mooted affordable homes at Wellington's Arlington site prove divisive

 People also feared affordable homes would later be on-sold privately at market rate "forever removing the properties" from low-income earners.

-Mt Cook Mobilised chair Peter Cooke said the inclusion of the affordable housing condition would amount to privatisation of that portion of land.
+Mt Cook Mobilised chairman Peter Cooke said the inclusion of the affordable housing condition would amount to privatisation of that portion of land.

 "It's too valuable to have some of it, up to 30 per cent, sold off to young couples who are trying to buy their first home.
 It's much more important to make it social housing and as many as possible."